JackEdwards-IT/web-crawler/backend/README.md

 LH_URL="http://localhost:8080"
 ```

-Please log into Heroku and go to settings and reveal "config vars" to find the correct values to fill out the empty entries above or see project report development guide.

 ## Development

 Please note this is currently running on port 3001 in development mode (when you run it locally) and when accessing API routes you will need to reflect this.